 Proposed "Reforms" of Corps Processes and Procedures.
 During the 107th Congress, the Corps came under criticism for the way it evaluates and undertakes projects.
 Although the issue received media attention, it was not directly addressed through legislation.
-Bills proposing changes to the project development and authorization process were introduced (e.g., see H.R.
+Numerous bills proposing changes to the project development and authorization process were introduced (e.g., see H.R.
 1310 and S. 1987); however, no action was taken.
 (For more information, see CRS Report RL30928, Army Corps of Engineers: Reform Issues for the 107th Congress.)
-Corps reform may be addressed during consideration of the next WRDA, though it could also be considered as part of the FY2004 Energy and Water Development Appropriations bill, because the request contains various proposals for review and quality control mechanisms.
+Corps reform may be addressed during consideration of the next Water Resources Development Act (WRDA, e.g., H.R.
+2557), a separate bill (e.g., HR.
+2566), or the FY2004 Energy and Water Development Appropriations bill.
+(See CRS Issue Brief IB10120, Army Corps of Engineers Civil Works Program: Issues for Congress, for more information.)